With so much information about the National Disability Insurance Scheme (NDIS) out there, not everything you hear is going to be correct.

 You absolutely do.

 Don’t be afraid to ask for something that better suits your needs.
-If you prefer to have a face to face meeting and the planner is organising a phone meeting – speak up!
+If you prefer a face to face meeting and the planner is organising a phone meeting – speak up!
 Let them know what works best for you.

 It’s also worth noting that if the planner calls at a bad time, you don’t have to have the planning meeting straight away.
 You can ask them to call you back.

-By doing these things it may make the process take a little longer, but you definitely won’t miss out on your plan meeting.
+By doing these things it may make the process take a little longer, but you won’t miss out on your plan meeting.